East Bengal: Economy, culture, religion and military

+Industry and culture

 A Douglas DC-3, seen here, belonging to United Air Lines, was also used by Orient Airways for flights between Dacca and Karachi.

 Orient Airways, owned by an East Bengal-based industrialist, launched the first flights between Karachi and Dacca.
 The airline later evolved into Pakistan International Airlines.

 The Chittagong Tea Auction was established in 1949.

 As a result of the Bengali language movement, East Bengal was a center of Bengali cultural activities.

 The University of Dacca was a hotspot of political thought.

+Military

 The East Bengal Regiment was formed on 15 February 1948 following Pakistan's independence and transition from post British rule.
 The infantry of the new Pakistan Army was made up exclusively of men from the western part of the country.
-It was consequently necessary to raise a regiment in the east.
+It was consequently necessary to raise a regiment in the East.
 A total of eight battalions were raised.

 Paramilitary forces like the East Pakistan Rifles and East Pakistan Ansars were established, Ansars were deployed to the border areas in 1948 during the Indo-Pakistani war of 1947–1948 to prevent crimes and smuggling.
+In the wake of communism rising and beginning of the Nachole uprising at Rajshahi division, army troops were used to tackle and successfully suppress the movement in 1949-1950.
+The military conducted anti-smuggling operation called "Operation JUTE" to aid the civil power from 3 September 1952 to 25 December 1952.Personals again started an anti-smuggling operation in 1958 called "Operation Close Door".
+In 1954, military was deployed during the Adamjee Jute Mills riots to de-escalate the bizarre situation.